AlexWang-16/learn_javascript/README.md

 To view this adventure, use NodeJS to execute this code in terminal: `node 04.js`

+Additional adventures:
+04a - The behavior of "this" in arrow functions
+04b - The different types of body for arrow functions 04c - Returning object literals with arrow functions

 ---

 **05** - **bind** keyword.
 In this adventure, I will explore what is the purpose of bind and how to use it.